• About

 Sasa Store Hong Kong

-When it comes to Hong Kong beauty stores, Sasa comes to mind.
-This is a chain of stores that sell perfumes, makeup, skincare, and hair products made all over Asia although the emphasis is on Japan and Korea.
+When it comes to beauty stores in Hong Kong, Sasa is a notable choice.
+This chain of stores sells perfumes, makeup, skincare, and hair products sourced from across Asia, with a particular emphasis on Japan and Korea.
 It’s heaven for beauty addicts.

 There are Sasa stores EVERYWHERE in the city.

-Tourists and locals know this is the place to go if you need Korean skincare and beauty products.
+Tourists and locals alike know this is the place to go for Korean skincare and beauty products.

 They also have an online store.
-Carrying multiple bottles around can be heavy, so you can buy Sasa products online when you have a lot to buy.
-They’ll deliver to your place so you don’t have to take public transportation with all that stuff.
+Carrying multiple skincare bottles around can be tiring, so consider buying Sasa products online when you have a lot to purchase.
+They’ll deliver to your place, so you don’t have to take public transportation with all that stuff.

 Or you can be like some tourists and bring your luggage to Sasa.
-Filling your suitcase(s) to the brim with beauty products.
+Filling your suitcase(s) to the brim with beauty products seems to be the norm here.

 Also, some Sasa stores are smaller than others.
 If a Sasa location doesn’t have what you want, go to a bigger Sasa store in another district.
-It can even be just down the street because that’s how prevalent they are.
+It can even be just down the street, because they’re so prevalent.

 Colourmix/Bonjour